wyhong3103/what-if-i-never-brick/README.md

 # What If I never brick?

-A web application that filters out all the bad contests you have done in codeforces contests and predict your rating today if you have only taken the optimal contests.
+A web application that filters out all the unsuccessful contests you have participated in Codeforces contests and predicts your rating today based on only the optimal contests.

-There are 2 calculation modes, fast and slow.
+There are two calculation modes: fast and slow.

 ### Fast but less accurate

-This mode follows a simple formula to calculate your rating which is less accurate.
+This mode follows a simple formula to calculate your rating, which may be less accurate.

 ```
 Delta = (Performance - Current Rating) / 4
 ```

-Fast mode is lightningly fast, because it only fetches all the contests data in one API call.
+The fast mode is incredibly fast because it fetches all the contest data in a single API call.

 ### Slow but more accurate

-This mode follows a [blog](https://codeforces.com/blog/entry/20762) that was posted by [MikeMirzayanov](https://codeforces.com/profile/MikeMirzayanov) The Founder of Codeforces.

-Slow mode is really slow, because it has to fetch all the contest data that you have participated, and each API call takes 2 seconds.
+This mode follows a [blog post](https://codeforces.com/blog/entry/20762) that was written by [MikeMirzayanov](https://codeforces.com/profile/MikeMirzayanov), the founder of Codeforces.
+The slow mode takes more time as it needs to fetch all the contest data you have participated in, and each API call takes 2 seconds.

 # Running it locally